Last Updated on July 19, 2023

 - After various scouting efforts and a couple of failed attempts, an English settlement known as Roanoke (today’s Roanoke Island) was established in 1587.
 This was the first attempted English Colony.

 - Virginia Dare, whose namesake is you’ll recognize when entering Dare County, was the first English child born in America, also in 1587.

 - Sadly and mysteriously, the colony and all its inhabitants disappeared not long after arriving.

 - The wake of this mystery, also known as The Lost Colony of Roanoke, continues to perplex people even to this day.

 - You can learn more about the Lost Colony at Fort Raleigh National Historic Site.
-It sits just a few miles from Manteo on Roanoke Island.
+It sits just a few miles from the historic town of Manteo on Roanoke Island.